RussCoder/djvujs/README.md

 and the packed version of the extension will appear in the extension folder.

 If you have some problems, read the technical documentation or create an issue.
-Also you can download the library from the official website.
+Also, you can download the library from the official website.
 (All links are below).

 ## Links